rydmike/squircle_study/README.md

 The **SquircleStadiumBorder** can actually only handle this well when the long/short side aspect ratio is > 1.4.
 Smaller than that, it starts showing edge artifacts.
 At ratio 1.26 it stops trying, it no longer uses the shortest side and locks it to whatever value it has at ratio 1.26, to keep a shape that can have stadium continuous curvature.
 As we are getting closer to AR 1, it should become a circle and not a squircle stadium shape, but the paint algo cannot handle that transition, so it just stops.

-The new Flutter "**RoundedSuperellipseBorder**" handle all edge cases really well and draws a beautiful continuous super ellipse shape, at all aspect ratios.
+The new Flutter "**RoundedSuperellipseBorder**" handles all edge cases really well and draws a beautiful continuous super ellipse shape, at all aspect ratios.